bm-github/SocialOSINTLM/README.md

     *   Uses the model specified by `ANALYSIS_MODEL` via the configured `LLM_API_BASE_URL`.
     *   Receives **formatted summaries** of fetched data (user info, stats, recent post/comment text snippets, media presence indicators) per platform, *not* raw API dumps.
     *   Guided by a detailed **system prompt** focusing on objective, evidence-based analysis across domains: Behavioral Patterns, Semantic Content, Interests/Network, Communication Style.
+    *   **Offline Mode Impact:** The LLM is informed via the system prompt that it is running in offline mode and analysis is based *only* on potentially stale cached data.
+It will not have access to real-time or newly generated data.
 *   **Image Analysis:**
     *   Uses the vision-capable model specified by `IMAGE_ANALYSIS_MODEL` via the configured `LLM_API_BASE_URL`.
     *   Images larger than 1536x1536 are resized before analysis.
 Animated GIFs use their first frame.
 Images are converted to a common format (e.g., JPEG) if necessary.
     *   Guided by a specific **prompt** requesting objective identification of key OSINT-relevant elements (setting, objects, people details, text, activity, overall theme).
 Avoids speculation.
+    *   **Offline Mode Impact:** Image analysis is **only performed if the image file was already downloaded and cached** in a previous online run.
+New media linked in cached posts will *not* be downloaded or analyzed visually when `--offline` is used.
+The LLM is aware that visual context may be missing for some data points.
-*   **Integration:** The final text analysis incorporates insights derived from both the formatted text data summaries and the individual image analysis reports.
+*   **Integration:** The final text analysis incorporates insights derived from both the formatted text data summaries and the individual image analysis reports *that were available from the cache*.

 ## 📸 Media Processing Details
-*   Downloads media files (images: `JPEG, PNG, GIF, WEBP`; some videos might be downloaded but not analyzed visually by default) linked in posts/tweets.
+*   Downloads media files (images: `JPEG, PNG, GIF, WEBP`; some videos might be downloaded but not analyzed visually by default) linked in posts/tweets. **Note:** This step is skipped in Offline Mode (`--offline`) if the media is not already cached.
 *   Stores files locally in `data/media/`.
-*   Handles platform-specific access:
+*   Handles platform-specific access during download (online mode).
-    *   Twitter: Uses Bearer Token for potential private media access (though typically public URLs).
-    *   Bluesky: Constructs authenticated CDN URLs (`cdn.bsky.app`) using the user's DID, image CID, and the session's access token.
-    *   Reddit: Handles direct image links and images within Reddit Galleries (`media_metadata`).
-*   Analyzes valid downloaded images using the vision LLM.
+*   Analyzes valid downloaded images using the vision LLM. **Note:** This step is skipped in Offline Mode if the image file is not in the local cache.

 ## 🔒 Security Considerations
 *   **API Keys:** Requires potentially sensitive API keys and secrets (e.g., `LLM_API_KEY`, platform tokens) stored as environment variables or in a `.env` file.
 Ensure this file is secured and added to `.gitignore`.
+LLM keys/URLs are still needed even in offline mode as the analysis itself is performed by the LLM (unless you hypothetically ran the LLM elsewhere and only used the tool for data collection).
 *   **Data Caching:** Fetched data and downloaded media are stored locally in the `data/` directory.
-Be mindful of the sensitivity of the data being analyzed and secure the directory appropriately.
+Be mindful of the sensitivity of the data being analyzed and secure the directory appropriately. **In offline mode, this cache is the *only* data source.**
 *   **Terms of Service:** Ensure your use of the tool complies with the Terms of Service of each social media platform and your chosen LLM API provider.
 Automated querying can be subject to restrictions.
+Using offline mode may mitigate some ToS concerns related to excessive querying, but does not negate ToS related to data storage or analysis.

 ## 🤝 Contributing
 Contributions are welcome!
 Please feel free to submit pull requests, report issues, or suggest enhancements via the project's issue tracker.